Montessori Baby Environment (0–6 Months) – Setup, Routine & Space

 Hanging Montessori Visual Mobiles: 5 Common Mistakes and What to Watch For Read More »

-Baby observing a Montessori Seagull mobile during visual sensory development
+Baby observing a DIY Montessori Seagull mobile during visual sensory development

 How to Use Montessori Mobiles (Correctly) – Setup, Timing and What to Expect